-These are so easy to sew, exciting and relaxing at the same time so if you own a sewing machine you’ll want to give these a try!
-It all took less than half an our, maybe around 20 minutes for the 3 bowls so this is probably the quickest sewing project I’ve ever done.
+A rope bowl is easy to sew, exciting and relaxing at the same time so if you own a sewing machine you’ll want to give this project a try!
+It all took me less than half an our, maybe around 20 minutes for the 3 bowls so this is probably the quickest sewing project I’ve ever done.
 Perfect for a beginner sewer!
 Ready to learn how to make rope bowls?

-- sturdy rope (I used polyester rope in 2 different patterns but cotton works great too; 6 m = 20 ft for each; I made 2 smaller bowls out of the white&red one)
+- sturdy rope (I used polyester rope in 2 different patterns but cotton works great too; 6 m = 20 ft for each; I made 2 smaller bowls out of the white & red rope)

 - jeans/canvas thread (matching or contrast, your choice; I used matching for one of the white&red and red for the other one and for the blue&red bowl I used red thread).
 Remember the thread will be showing on the outside of the bowls so choose your thread wisely.

 - sewing machine with a zig-zag stitch

 - popcorn to fill the bowls once done (hehe)

 Tip before starting: It helps keeping the rope hanging on the floor; this way it won’t knot and it will make sewing smoother.
 Also, as you form the coil and start sewing, keep the rope on your right hand side with the coil on the left under the foot & needle.

 - Take the rope and make sure the ends are clean.
 Cut them if you need to in order to have a clean end.